evintunador/micro-GPT-sandbox/README.md

 # TODOs
 - [x] setup to use TinyStories dataset by default
     - [x] rewrite `tokenizer.py` with features like bos, eos and padding
-- [ ] periodically save model checkpoints
+- [x] periodically save model checkpoints
 - [ ] create a hyperparameter search loop
 - [x] record loss values more permanently & setup a way to compare loss curves between models
 - [ ] setup .py files to be runnable in terminal rather than in the .ipynb files
 - [ ] rebuild the tokenizer to use a more complicated regex and also be bigger
+- [ ] add a loss mask to prevent from training on the padding tokens

 # potential future TODOs
 - [ ] setup to use TinyShakespeare as an option in either `config.py` or `training.ipynb` and use a dataloader instead of loading the entire dataset into ram